zenobio93/seat-docs/docs/installation_guides/ubuntu.md

 To login as an administrator, simply run the following command :
 `sudo -H -u seat bash -c 'php artisan seat:admin:login'`

-You'll get a link after the command has finished running which looks similar to tthe one bellow :
+You'll get a link after the command has finished running which looks similar to the one bellow :
 `http://yourserver/auth/login/admin/somerandomstring`

 Copy it and paste it inside your browser and you will be authenticated as the admin user.